 Don’t forget about your dog’s health and wellness in the workplace

-While there are a ton of benefits of having a dog or other animal in the workplace don’t forget about the animal’s needs.
+While there are a ton of benefits of having a dog just like executive protection dogs or other animals in the workplace, don’t forget about the animal’s needs.
 A dog should have high quality, well balanced dog food and snacks/treats at their disposal.
 Not the food or snacks that others in the office are having.
 A good food will keep your dog’s hair coat shiny and sleek.
 It will strengthen his immune system.
 It will keep his digestive system in good health.
 If you are looking for great, high quality dog treats I recommend https://healthy-chews.com.
 They offer treats that are high in protein and they are grain-free and gluten-free as well.
 Don’t forget about fresh water too!

 If you’re considering adopting a culture that allows dogs in the office, it’s worth it!
 The careful implementation of rules and policies is how a dog-friendly workplace can be productive and efficient!